Fyrkat: Layout and construction

 The 16 identical longhouses were arranged in a square with the corners almost touching.
 They were 28.5 meters long (96 Roman feet of 29.6 cm), 5 meters wide at the ends and 7.5 meters in the middle, the long walls slightly curved to the outside.
 The walls consisted of double rows of posts with planks wedged horizontally between them to make a wall.
-Along the outside ran a row of posts slanted to the wall either to support it at the top like buttresses or maybe in some sort of cruck like construction being the rafters of the roof.
-On how the roof was built exactly the opinions differ.
+Along the outside ran a row of posts slanted to the wall, either to support it at the top like buttresses or maybe in some sort of cruck like construction being the rafters of the roof.
+On how the roof was built exactly, the opinions differ.
 It might have been coated with reeds or maybe wood shingles or even a construction of planks similar to the ships.
 Inside the houses, each end was walled off to make a small room, maybe a pantry or storeroom.
-The two small rooms had doors to the outside on the short end and could be accessed from the large middle room in the inside.
-Near the ends of the 18-meter-long great middle room each long wall had a door set diagonally to the door on the other side that led into a small porch with a door to the outside.
-On the inside the great room had a large hearth in the middle and a raised wide bank alongside the outer walls for sleeping.
-Of the longhouses in Fyrkat at least two contained smithies and gold was worked with in two others.
+The two small rooms had doors to the outside on the short end and could be accessed from the large middle room on the inside.
+Near the ends of the 18-meter-long great middle room, each long wall had a door set diagonally to the door on the other side that led into a small porch with a door to the outside.
+On the inside, the great room had a large hearth in the middle and a raised, wide bank alongside the outer walls for sleeping.
+Of the longhouses in Fyrkat, at least two contained smithies, and gold was worked with in two others.
 About a quarter of the excavated houses seem to have been warehouses of some sort.